LuxDevHQ/Python-Writing-Clean-Code/README.md

 Notice that the `get_pending_orders()` function delegates the logic of finding the order status to the Order class.
 This is because the Order class knows its internal representation more than anyone else, so it better implement this logic.
 This is known as the **Most Qualified Rule** in OOP.

-> @icon-info-circle **Most Qualified Rule** <br>
+> **Most Qualified Rule** <br>
 > Work should be assigned to the class that knows best how to do it.

-> @icon-info-circle We are using the listcomp for a reason.
+> We are using the listcomp for a reason.
 Listcomps are examples of **iterative expressions**.
 They serve one role and that is creating lists.
 On the other hand, for-loops are **iterative commands** and thus accomplish a myriad of tasks.
 Pick the right tool for the job.

 Never allow client code know your implementation details.
 In fact the ACM A.M Laureate Babra Liskov says it soundly in her book [Program development in Java.
 Abstraction, Specification and OOD](https://book4you.org/book/1164544/93467d).
 The **Iterator design pattern** is one way of solving that problem.